A4EVR/A4EVR-Pool/orcfax/README.md

 # Orcfax Node Deployment Script

 This script automates the setup and deployment of a containerized Orcfax ITN Phase 1 node.
 It downloads required components, generates and configures files/environment variables, and deploys the container node.
-From start to finish, the node will be operational in about 1-2 minutes.
+From start to finish, the node should be operational in about 1-2 minutes.

 ## Features